hyunW3/gitgit/README.md

   Or you could set it up so that your local master branch tracks github master branch as an upstream: git branch --set-upstream-to=origin/master master git pull
   This branch tracking is set up for you automatically when you clone a repository (for the default branch only), but if you add a remote   to an existing repository you have to set up the tracking yourself.
-Thankfully, the advice given by git makes that pretty easy to         remember how to do.
+Thankfully, the advice given by git makes that pretty easy to         remember how to do

   7-2. git pull 시 error = fatal: refusing to merge unrelated histories -> git pull origin [branchname] --allow-unrelated-histories
 8. git push # to the web